 In one of his popular books, Hope For All, Gerry Beauchemin lists ten “anchors” or ten reasons why and how God gives hope to all humanity.
 Anchor Nine is titled “Hope In God’s Promises.”
 This teaching is my attempt to supplement Gerry’s teaching about God’s promises to all humanity.

 Before continuing, I must offer a confession.
 Through the years of my earthly pilgrimage, I have “claimed” various promises of God that I have personalized—feeling they were made by God just for me.
 I know that can’t be quite true in a rational sense, but, nevertheless, I have claimed certain of God’s promises through the years.
 My confession to you is that I feel God has not fulfilled some of them.
 Again, at a rational level, I realize that if God makes a promise, by his very nature, He must fulfill that promise.
 He is honor-bound to do so.
 Bur I honestly feel God has not kept some of his promises to me, that I have claimed.

 I’m not blaming God.
 I’m not disappointed in God.
 I’m not angry at God.
 That’s simply how I feel about some of his promises.
 Only with the passage of the future ages of time, and when I reach Eternal Realms, will I know the truth of the matter—and I am content with that.
 I’m sharing this matter with you to let you know I’m very human, and because I know many of my readers have had similar feelings in relation to God’s promises.

-At another level, I make a quality decision to believe all God’s promises will be fulfilled—simply because He is God and is at work in every human ever born, whether they’re still alive here in this life, or whether they’ve died and transitioned to the afterlife.
+At another level, I made a quality decision to believe all God’s promises will be fulfilled—simply because He is God and is at work in every human ever born, whether they’re still alive here in this life, or whether they’ve died and transitioned to the afterlife.
 God will complete what He has begun in every human (Philippians 1: 6, for example)—including the promises He has made to all humanity.